Solskjaer hails Fergie as coaching inspiration

 "I've made a few but I've won the league, I've won cups I've been relegated, but I feel I'm getting to know the occupation.
 It's about managing people, the players."

-Solskjaer's United reign begins with a trip to former club Cardiff in the Premier League on Sunday (NZDT).
+Solskjaer's United reign begins with a trip to former club Cardiff in the Premier League on Sunday (AEDT).